-Both the Marpac Uno and the Rohm provide simple ways to listen to white noise, without too many options to choose from.
+Both devices provide simple ways to listen to white noise, without too many options to choose from.
 They work in very different ways, so it helps to understand the key differences.

-The Marpac Uno has an internal fan that forces air through small holes to produce the sound.
+The Dohm Uno has an internal fan that forces air through small holes to produce the sound.
 It’s a gentle sound that’s probably better for relaxation than masking external noise.

-Marpac have long been one of the key manufacturers of white noise sound machines, stretching back to the 1960s.
-In fact, some of their current devices are still based on the original model, such has been its success.
+Historically, Marpac has been one of the principal manufacturers of white noise machines, stretching back to the 1960s.
+In fact, some of the current devices now sold under the YogaSleep name since the company merger are still based on the popular original model.

-Of the 8 devices they currently make, I decided to combine 2 of them for this review.
+I decided to combine 2 of their models for this review.
 This is so you can see the main differences between one of their larger machines that uses an actual fan and a compact machine that doesn’t have a fan, but is better for travel.

-The Marpac Uno is a simplified version of the original Marpac Dohm, which was itself already remarkably simple!
+The Uno is a simplified version of the original Dohm, which was itself already remarkably simple!

 There’s just one button – the on/off button.
 There’s no volume control, no timers, no additional sounds.
 The Uno doesn’t even have the dual speed option that the original Dohm did – hence the name ‘Uno’.